KristianColville1/daily-sync/README.md

 In no particular order, these are the following models created for the Daily Sync web app.

 1. Allauth User Model
-* A for all relationships that correspond to a individual user
+* A model for all relationships that correspond to a individual user
 * User model was built using [django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) library
 * When a new user is created a profile model is automatically assigned to the user